On Uncertainty Quantification in Particle Accelerators Modelling: CONCLUSIONS

-The proposed UQ approach is based on polynomial chaos expansion using the UQTk software.\ The goal is to achieve an accurate estimation of solution statistics using a minimal number of high fidelity simulations.\ For several QoI's a surrogate model was constructed, the validity is proofed by comparing to a high fidelity model.\ $L_2$ error norms showing the expected convergence in regard to the degree of the polynomial chaos expansion.
-For the rms beam size ($\tilde{x}$), extrapolation points, i.e.\ points that are not used in the training set, where evaluated and compared to the statistical expectations from the model.
-We found that the values are consistent with the surrogate model and very well within the 95\% CL.
+The proposed UQ approach is based on polynomial chaos expansion using the UQTk software.\ The goal is to achieve an accurate estimation of solution statistics using a minimal number of high-fidelity simulations.\ For several QoI's a surrogate model was constructed, the validity is proved by comparing to a high-fidelity model.\ $L_2$ error norms show the expected convergence with regard to the degree of the polynomial chaos expansion.
+For the rms beam size ($\tilde{x}$), holdout points, i.e.\ points that are not used in the training set, were evaluated and compared to the statistical expectations from the model.
+We found that the values are consistent with the surrogate model and clearly within the 95\% CL.

-The \sobol\ based global sensitivity analysis was in line with the expectation from the physics evaluation of the model problem.

-A tremendous speedup of $800 \times$ was observed, comparing the time to solution of the surrogate model to the high fidelity model.
-This opens up possibilities for on-line modelling and multi-objective optimization of complex particle accelerators.
+The \sobol\ based global sensitivity analysis was in line with the expectation from the physics evaluation of the model problem. optimization A tremendous speedup of a factor of $800$ on the model problem and up to $\approx 6.5 \times 10^6$ was observed, comparing the time to solution of the surrogate model to the high-fidelity model.
+This opens up possibilities for on-line modelling and multi-objective optimization of complex particle accelerators using surrogate models.

-Future research includes the application to real word problems in the area of high intensity hadron machines, i.e.\ performance enhancements of exiting machines and design improvements of future machines \cite{Yang201384}.\ In the area of proton therapy, we focus on understanding the uncertainty of accelerator parameters, in relation to the applied radiation dose to the patient.
+Future research includes the continuation of the IsoDAR design effort by using the surrogate model in the parameter optimization, branching out into the field of proton therapy, with focus on understanding the uncertainty of accelerator parameters, in relation to the applied radiation dose to the patient.
+An inverse problem to find initial particle distributions was solved in \cite{lee2006}.
+The presented Ansatz could be used to achieve similar goals.

-In this paper, conceptional we followed the simplest approach towards UQ.
-Given the encouraging results, we plan to enhance this model by using Hermite chaos, and going to higher dimensions, which implies the use of sparse methods or latin hyper cube sampling.
+In this article, conceptionally we followed the simplest approach towards UQ.
+Given the encouraging results, we plan to enhance this model by using Hermite chaos, and going to higher dimensions, which implies the use of sparse methods or latin hypercube sampling.

-Particle accelerators in general create a vast amount of high quality data, including the QoI's we have considered.\ Including such data into the the model, or solving an inverse problem could be interesting research topics for the future.
+Particle accelerators in general create a vast amount of high-quality data, including the QoI's we have considered.\ Including such data into the the model, or solving an inverse problem could be interesting research topics for the future.